Britain's FTSE knocked back by sluggish UK construction data

 Glencore, weighed down by net debt of $30 billion and hurt by declines in the prices of its main copper and coal products to six-year lows, this week suspended dividends and said it would sell assets and raise $2.5 billion in a share sale.

-The FTSE 350 mining sector index closed 4.8 percent higher for the week.
+In all, the FTSE 350 mining sector index was set to close 5.7 percent higher for the week.
 The index reached six-year lows three weeks ago.
 (Reporting by Kit Rees; Editing by Andrew Roche)